 How to Combine Your Dental Benefits With Your Spouse’s

-You can either keep both plans and combine benefits, or choose one of your employer’s plans to cover both of you (if you’re both eligible).
+You can either keep both plans and combine benefits to retain dual dental insurance, or choose one of your employer’s plans to cover both of you (if you’re both eligible).

-Figuring out which option is best will require a cost comparison of premiums, deductibles, copays and coverage options.
-If you choose to keep both plans, you’ll have to see if each of your employers’ plans allow for duplicate benefits.
+Figuring out which option is best will require a cost comparison of premiums, deductibles, co-pays and coverage options.
+If you choose to keep both plans, you’ll have to see if each of your employers’ plans allow for duplicate benefits and dual dental coverage.

-Here’s how you can compare yours and your spouse’s dental plans so you can choose the option that provides the coverage you need at a price you can afford.
+Here’s how you can compare your and your spouse’s dental plans so you can choose the option that provides the coverage you need at a price you can afford.

 Which Is the Primary Plan?